-Pressing the will display the Device Information the screen, pressing the Zone Information
+Pressing the will display the Device Information the screen, pressing the will return it to Zone Information

 Note: If there are no disables, a message, e.g. 'NO ZONES OR DEVICES OR SOUNDERS OR ADDONS DISABLED', will be displayed for 1 to 2 seconds and then the display will return to the Main menu.